BestTimesToVisit.com Logo

 Sunrise Alms Giving Ceremony at Pak Khlong Talat

-Witness the vibrant chaos of Bangkok's Flower Market at dawn as monks collect alms.
-The air is thick with the scent of jasmine and marigolds, and the sheer volume of blooms being prepared for the day is a visual feast.
-Arrive before 6 AM to see the most authentic part of this daily ritual.
+Witness the vibrant spectacle of the city's largest wholesale flower market come alive before dawn as monks collect alms.
+The air is thick with the scent of jasmine and marigolds, a truly sensory immersion into local devotion and commerce.
+Arrive by 5:30 AM to see the most activity.

-Escape the city's bustle by hiring a longtail boat to navigate the ancient canals (khlongs) of Thonburi.
+Escape the city's bustle by hiring a longtail boat to explore the historic 'khlongs' (canals) of Thonburi.
 Glide past stilted wooden houses, observe local life unfolding along the waterways, and discover hidden temples and floating vendors.
-Opt for a weekday morning to avoid weekend crowds and experience a more tranquil side of Bangkok.
+Aim for a weekday morning to avoid weekend crowds.

 See all 8 things to do →